Clinical Trials

-IkT-148009 is a potent small-molecule medication designed and engineered as a chronically administered oral medication that targets the underlying biological mechanism that leads to Parkinson’s disease.
+Risvodetinib (IkT-148009) is a potent small-molecule medication designed and engineered as chronically administered oral medication that targets the underlying biological mechanism leading to Parkinson’s disease.
 The goal of the medication is to halt and reverse the loss of function for dopamine-secreting neurons in the brain and GI tract.

 Completed

-This Phase 1/1b study investigates the safety and tolerability of the drug IkT-148009 in healthy elderly volunteers (55 to 70 years old) and in Parkinson’s patients.
-It also looks at the pharmacology of IkT-148009 in the body.
-This first-in-human study is designed in 3 parts.
-In Part A, healthy participants will take a single, oral dose of IkT-148009 or placebo.
-Part A participants will be at the study site for approximately 4 days.
-In Part B, healthy participants will take an oral dose of IkT-148009 once a day for 7 days.
-Part B participants will be at the study site for approximately 12 days.
-In Part C, Parkinson’s patients will take an oral dose of IkT-148009 once a day for 7 days.
-Part C participants will be at the study site for approximately 12 days.
+This Phase 1/1b study investigated the safety and tolerability of the drug Risvodetinib (IkT-148009) in healthy elderly volunteers (55 to 70 years old) and in Parkinson’s patients.
+It also looked at the pharmacology of Risvodetinib (IkT-148009) in the body.
+This first-in-human study was designed in 3 parts.
+In Part A, healthy participants were administered a single, oral dose of Risvodetinib (IkT-148009) or placebo between 12.5 mg and 325 mg.
+In Part B, healthy participants were administered an oral dose of Risvodetinib (IkT-148009) once a day for 7 days between 12.5 mg and 200 mg.
+In Part C, Parkinson’s patients were administered an oral dose of Risvodetinib (IkT-148009) once a day for 7 days at 50 mg or 100 mg.
+The outcomes of these studies were reported in the Journal of Parkinson’s Disease in January, 2024.
+See the Publications page for this report.

 View Clinical Trial